mohammad20022/mohammad20022/README.md

-### <div align="center">Hi there 👋
+### <div align="center">Hi there, 👋
- I’m a backend developer student and sophomore mechanical engineering student.
-I’m interested in building innovative and scalable solutions for real-world problems</div>
+I’m a backend developer student and a sophomore mechanical engineering student.
+Interested in building innovative and scalable solutions for real-world problems </div>

 <br/>